drseguin/form_filler/README.md

 ### AI Keywords (`{{AI!...}}`)

-Keywords to generate AI-powered summaries of document content with intelligent formatting using spaCy.
+These keywords generate AI-powered summaries of document content with intelligent formatting using spaCy and OpenAI.

-If AI keywords `{{AI!...}}` are detected in the uploaded document, the application will look for the specified document(s) in the `ai` folder or at the specified path.
+If AI keywords are detected in the uploaded document, the application will look for the specified document(s) in the `ai` folder or at the specified path.

 | Keyword Pattern | Description | Example |
 | :-------------- | :---------- | :------ |